Skip to content

 Furthermore, sub-Sahara has 49 countries and innumerable ethnicities with different, if overlapping, traditions.
 That itself wouldn’t be a problem as I’d be telling the story of a family living in a single community.
 (Novels aren’t info packages, they’re human truths found in character and plot.)
 But I’d need to fictionalise a specific community to avoid a false, stereotypical, pan-African gloss; and I’d need to experience it to properly convey the sensory details and authenticity of the novel’s world.
 Without that research, I felt the project would be impossible.

-Luckily, Barbara Emmanuel, who’d brought Rick the idea of commissioning an awareness-raising novel, was a senior policy advisor at Toronto Public Health.
+Luckily, Rick was in touch with Barbara Emmanuel, a senior policy advisor at Toronto Public Health.
 She and her colleagues were twinned with counterparts in Francistown, Botswana, one of the Federation of Canadian Municipalities’ best health-practice partnerships.
 The FCM would provide my travel and introductions to Solomon Kamwendo, a young theatre director who’d created Ghetto Artists, a troupe of teens and twenty-somethings who did street improvs to promote testing, and Patricia and Tebogo Bakwinya who founded and ran the Tshireletso AIDS Awareness Group—the Shining Stars of Monarch.
 The Shining Stars were children, in Patricia’s words, “preparing for orphanhood.”

 Botswana was one of the hardest hit countries on the continent, but it was also one of the most progressive in promoting AIDS awareness, unlike neighbouring South Africa.
 There, then-President Mbeki gave a speech in which he said, to paraphrase: “The West already hates us.
 If we say AIDS is an African problem, it will be one more club for them to beat us with.”
 His point was identical to that of gay activists in the early ’80s who said: “Straights already hate us.
 If we say AIDS is a gay problem, it will be one more club for them to beat us with.”
 But Botswana and icons like Nelson Mandela were like America’s Larry Kramer and ACT UP.
 Our communities were dying and we had to speak up because no one else would speak up for us.